richardvenneman/appsignal-docs/source/elixir/instrumentation/instrumentation.html.md

 end
 ```

-**Note**: On Elixir integration versions before TODO, you'll need to pass the
+**Note**: On Elixir integration versions before 1.1.1, you'll need to pass the
 current transaction to `instrument/4`.

 ```elixir